-“Incredible” and “tremendous” are just two of many words Scott R. Blackburn, interim deputy secretary for the U.S. Department of Veterans Affairs, used about the facilities and people connected with Middle Tennessee State University’s Charlie and Hazel Daniels Veterans and Military Family Center.
+“Incredible” and “tremendous” are just two words Scott R. Blackburn, interim deputy secretary for the U.S. Department of Veterans Affairs, used to praise the facilities and people connected with Middle Tennessee State University’s Charlie and Hazel Daniels Veterans and Military Family Center.

 Blackburn toured the center and had lunch with university President Sidney A. McPhee, five student veterans and others Tuesday, Aug.
 8. Keith M. Huber, MTSU’s senior adviser for veterans and leadership initiatives and a retired U.S. Army lieutenant general, led the tour.

 While in Murfreesboro to learn about the VA-provided services offered at the center in the Keathley University Center, Blackburn also visited the Tennessee Valley Healthcare System’s Alvin C. York Campus.
 Jennifer Vedral-Baron, health system director, accompanied him on the MTSU tour.

 “This is incredible.
 I haven’t seen anything else like this at another college,” said Blackburn, who was appointed to his current position Feb.
 26 after serving as interim executive director of the MyVA Task Force.

 After the veterans center tour, Blackburn said he could “see the passion of Gen. Huber and that of the workforce and student veterans.
 It was good to see the VA so well integrated here.”